 And this is were I started to review my outlook on race and life itself.

-I became fascinated with the psychology of racism and classism, as I believe both a intertwined.
+I became fascinated with the psychology of racism and classism, as I believe both are intertwined.
 And whilst exploring this new interest, I found that most of my African Caribbean counter-parts where experiencing the same revelations!

 This led to me creating this blog.
-As it isn’t just a race for black millennials, our race plays a significant part in us fulfilling our destiny.
+As it isn’t just a race for black millennials, our race (ethnicity) plays a significant part in us fulfilling our destiny.
 It is often a higher hurdle for us to jump, but at times, it also can be the barrier that allows us to discover and create new routes, new doors and extraordinary mindsets.

 I will explore micro aggression in my next post, but for now, what has been your worst experience of micro aggression so far?